Welcome to

 Tara Gillespie (b.1983, Baltimore, MD) is an abstract artist with a passion for contemporary art.
 In 2018 she started mixing her own acrylic paints and experimenting with resin, amongst other materials, and her practice has evolved since.
 Her studio is based in Timonium, MD.

 “Throughout my life I’ve created visual art, films, and written works.
 However, it wasn’t until I began mixing acrylics and discovered resin that I realized this was the medium I’d been searching for.
 Fluid art gives me spontaneity, peace, and immediate satisfaction.
-My intention as I pour is to let go of my pre-conceived ideas, to be patient with the process, and to allow the paint to be my director.
-In this way, each piece is organic and unique as replication is impossible.
-As my flow art matured, I realized it had to be shared with others.
+I think of myself as a paint chemist (having experimented with everything under the kitchen sink in my paint recipes) and my intention as I pour is to let go of my pre-conceived ideas and to be present and patient with the process.
+In this way, I feel fluid art is a mindful art practice and my pieces are imbued with different manifestations and energies.
 If you’re looking for something magical, I believe you’ve come to the right place.”

-Tara has recently joined the fine art festival circuit participating in The American Craft Made Convention 2022.
-Select pieces of her work are currently on display, and available for purchase, in the Femme Fatale DC store in Washington DC.
-She also reveals her techniques in her studio offering in-person acrylic paint pouring classes for adults and children.
-Past events include VisArts Rockville Fine Arts Festival, FaerieCon, The Chevy Chase Fine Art Festival, a 2019 pop-up art exhibition titled “Blurred Boundaries,” Karmafest, and the RAW Artists Baltimore Showcase.
-Upcoming exhibitions/events will be announced on this website and on her instagram (@taragill_art) as they are confirmed.
+Tara reveals her techniques in her studio offering in-person fluid art classes for adults and children.
+She also offers these classes as an instructor at Manor Mill in Monkton, Maryland.
+Tara enjoys exhibiting and vending in the fine art and craft festival circuit participating in The Marco Island National Fine Art Show, The Bethesda Fine Art Festival, The Festival of Trees, The American Craft Made Convention, Artscape, the VisArts Rockville Fine Arts Festival, FaerieCon, The Chevy Chase Fine Art Festival, a 2019 pop-up art exhibition titled “Blurred Boundaries,” Karmafest, and the RAW Artists Baltimore Showcase.
+Upcoming exhibitions/events are announced on this website and on her instagram (@taragill_art) as they are confirmed.

 Artist Statement